+CREDITS

-1. General Core Courses (Bezhig):
+1. Genera al Core Courses (Bezhig):

-Complete 12 credits in courses listed below from at least two different areas of study.
+Compl ete 12 (credits in courses listed below from at least two different are as of study

-Two of these courses must be at the 300 level or above.
+courses must be at the 300 level or above. ,

-AMS Perspectives in American Studies 3

-AMS 492 Seminar in American Studies 3

 ANP 411 North American Indian Ethnography 3

-ANP 452 Native American Prehistory 3
+ANP 452 Native American Archaeology 3 3 3 3

-ENG 354 Native American Literature 3
+ENG 354 Readings in Native American Literature 3

 HST 378 Native Americans in North American History to 1830 3

 HST 379 Native Americans in North American History from 1830.
 3

 IAH 211C Area Studies and Multicultural Civilizations:

 The Americas (D) 4

 REL 306 Native American Religions 3

 WRA 110 Writing: Science and Technology 4

 WRA 125 Writing: The American Ethnic and Racial Experience 4

 WRA 150 Writing: The Evolution of American Thought 4

-2. Elective rh):
+5, and 150 have variable content and must be approved in

+advand ce by th e student's advisor.